 The first few hours of that morning was fun.
 We dug on our books and stole some more nap, but after a while we felt bored.
 The view from our window wasn’t that interesting after seeing it for a loooong time–trees, fields and more trees and fields.
 We passed by a few cities and had brief stops, but still we found the travel too long and dull.

-At 9-ish, we were expecting to arrive at Aswan, arranged our stuff and really dying to get out, only to found out that our stop is still 2-3 hours away.
+At 9-ish, we were expecting to arrive at Aswan, arranged our stuff and really dying to get out, only to find out that our stop is still 2-3 hours away.
 The trip was delayed!

 Oh, if you’re asking about the toilet, well, I didn’t have a look at them.
 Yes, for 14 grueling hours I had to hold all the liquids I can.
 My boyf checked it out for me and came back almost puking for the toilets undesirable/unacceptable state.
 Ugh.

 Come lunch time, finally we were in our destination.
-I am saddened by the train’s inefficiency but we were told that this delays happen very rarely.
+I am saddened by the train’s inefficiency but we were told that delays happen very rarely.
 Without thinking about that matter, I say it’s comfortable and safe, just be ready and “brave” enough when nature calls. :p